KxSystems/kx-vscode/README.md

   The `k4.lic` or `kc.lic` license file can be downloaded to your PC using the link also found in the welcome email.

-**Step 4**: If you wish to use q outside of VSCode, set a [`QHOME` environment variable](https://code.kx.com/q/learn/install/#step-5-edit-your-profile) to the location used by the kdb VS Code install.
+**Step 4**: If you wish to use q outside of VS Code, set a [`QHOME` environment variable](https://code.kx.com/q/learn/install/#step-5-edit-your-profile) to the location used by the kdb VS Code install.
 A notification dialog displays the location of q, as do the extension [settings](#settings).
 T

   ![qfound](https://github.com/KxSystems/kx-vscode/blob/main/img/installationofqfound.jpg?raw=true)